Mayor of Plano, Texas

 The Mayor of the City of Plano, Texas is the head of the Plano City Council.
 The current mayor is John B. Muns, who has served since 2021 and is the city's 39th mayor.

 Serving as mayor is a part-time job, and most officeholders maintain a full-time job if they are not retired.
 The Mayor is responsible for setting city policy while City Manager is responsible for day-to-day city operations.

 Term of Office

 The Mayor of Plano served one-year terms until 1884, when the term was extended to two years.
 In 2006, the use of three-year terms began.
 The term was changed to four years in 2011.
 As of 2023, a mayor may only serve two terms, for a total of 8 years.

 History

-In 1881, the city's first mayor C. J. Kellner received $10 per year as compensation, partly as the "rental fee" of barn for meetings.
+In 1881, the city's first mayor C. J. Kellner received $10 per year as compensation, partly as the "rental fee" of a barn for meetings.
 In 1884, the salary was approved to officially be $72 per year.

 As of 2021, the mayor is paid $2,000 per month, while city council members receive $1,000.